 They are parents just like you who volunteer for a few hours a week meeting other parents to tell them about child care and other family services.

 Stay and Play in Nursery

 Parents are invited in on a weekly basis to Stay and Play with their child in Nursery.

-Every Friday from 2pm to 3pm children from Years 1 to 6 have the opportunity to participate in an activity which ‘widens their horizons’.
-These activities range from gardening to salsa dancing to cooking and the sessions are run by our teachers, teaching assistants and any parents with a skill to offer.
-Parents keen to help, should make an appointment to see the Deputy Headteacher.
+Every Friday from 2pm to 3pm children in Year 1 and 2 have the opportunity to participate in an activity which ‘widens their horizons’.
+These activities cover a wide range of subjects including Spanish, singing, Lego and art, and the sessions are run by our teachers, teaching assistants and any parents with a skill to offer.
+Parents keen to help, should make an appointment to see the Assistant Headteacher for KS1, Ms Parmar.

 Colindale’s Got Talent

-During Book Week all parents are invited in to school to join in with a reading session in their child’s classroom.
-This gives parents the opportunity to see their child in their classroom environment.
-Every Friday morning, we hold our Everyone Reads session, where all parents and carers are invited from 8:30 to 8:50 to come into their child’s class and read.
+Every Friday morning, we hold our Everyone Reads session, where parents and carers of children in Reception, Years 1,2 and 3 are invited from 8:40 to 9.00 to come into their child’s class and read.

 Parent Staff Association (PSA)